Y518221/Haintsec/README.md

 # HaintSec - Web Vulnerability Analysis Tool

-HaintSec is a tool developed to scan and analyze the security of websites, focusing on subdomain enumeration, vulnerability scanning, open port scanning, SSL/TLS checks, and exploitation via SQL injection (using SQLMap).
+HaintSec is a tool developed to scan and analyze the security of websites, focusing on subdomain enumeration, vulnerability scanning, open port scanning, SSL/TLS checks.

 ## Features